chunkifydev/cli/README.md

 ```

 > [!TIP]
-> If `--format` is omitted, but the `--output` is set, we will match the file extension to the appropriate format:
+> If `--format` is omitted but `--output` is set, we will match the file extension to the appropriate format:
 >
 > - `.mp4` → `mp4/h264`
 > - `.webm` → `webm/vp9`
 > - `.m3u8` → `hls/h264`
 > - `.jpg` → `jpg`

-Sometimes, it's better to know what the input specs are before transcoding.
-Use `--input` without setting `--format` and it will only upload / make available the source video:
+Sometimes, it's better to know what the input specifications are before transcoding.
+Use `--input` without setting `--format`, and it will only upload or make available the source video:

 ```
 chunkify -i chunkify-animation-logo.mp4